Contact Your Members of Congress

 - Hello.
 I am pediatrician from Iowa and a member of the American Academy of Pediatrics.
-I am calling today to urge Senator Chuck Grassley and Senator Joni Ernest to pass legislation that would extend current funding for the Children's Health Insurance Program (CHIP) for five years and maintain the bipartisan history of the program.
+I am calling today to urge Senator Grassley and Senator Ernst to support the Keep Kids’ Insurance Dependable and Secure (KIDS) Act of 2017 that would extend current level funding for the Children’s Health Insurance Program (CHIP) for five years.

-- Real children and families are facing the implications and the ongoing uncertainty about whether or not they will be able to access the health care they rely on.
+- CHIP funding expired on September 30th.
+This missed deadline has real implications for real children and families.
+With every day that passes after the deadline, millions of children and families are left with more uncertainty about whether or not they will be able to access the health care they rely on.

-- It doesn't have to be this way.
-CHIP is a bipartisan success story.
+- CHIP is a bipartisan success story.
 The program was created in 1997 and has been championed by lawmakers on both sides of the aisle since its very beginning.

 - Nearly 9 million children across the country are enrolled in the program.
 CHIP stands on the shoulders of Medicaid to cover children in working families who are not eligible for Medicaid and lack access to affordable private coverage.

 - The program is designed around what children need.
 It offers benefits that are age-appropriate, including dental coverage and mental health and substance abuse services, which may not be covered by a family’s employer-sponsored insurance.